EdgardoCuellar/JobSeeker/readme.md

 ## Last words

-Now, HR creates job postings using AI, the AI reads them, and an HR AI analyzes them.
-Welcome to the new era of
+Now, HR creates job postings using AI, the AI reads them, and an HR AI analyzes them. 🤡🤡🤡